 During the Renaissance, Venice stood out as the most important commercial center for saffron.
 In that period saffron was worth its weight in gold, and even today it is still the most expensive spice in the world.
 But sadly its high price led to its adulteration, which then was often severely punished.

 Henry VIII, who cherished the aroma of saffron, even condemned to death adulterers of saffron.

 The cultivation of saffron needs an extreme climate; hot and dry weather in summer and cold in winter.
 The land must be dry, calcareous, aired, flat and without trees.
 Attributes that the Meseta of Castilla-La Mancha has, which has made it one of the most important production areas in the world.

 The soil must be equilibrated in organic material in order to avoid risks of erosion, and have some depth that allows the water to drain so that the bulb is not damaged.

-The harvesting takes place between the end of October-beginning of November.
+The harvesting takes place between the end of October or the beginning of November.
 The rose of saffron blooms at dawn and should stay the least possible time in the plant because it withers quickly and the stigmas loose color and aroma, this is why they are gathered between dawn and 10 a.m.

 Why is the price saffron so expensive ?
-If you consider all the work that goes into cultivating and picking saffron the price is totally justified.
+If you consider all the work that goes into cultivating and picking saffron the price is more than justified.